 It is organised by a committee of volunteers who are assisted by many others on the race day.

 The idea for a Tradesmen’s Tideway Head Race for fours, was first mooted in the early 1950s by the Thames Amateur Rowing Association.
-The TARA was the Thames branch of the National Amateur Rowing Association, the governing body who looked looked after manual workers who were not allowed to join the ARA as they didn’t recognise their Amateur status.
+The TARA was the Thames branch of the National Amateur Rowing Association, the governing body for clubs where manual workers rowed which were not allowed to join the Amateur Rowing Association which did not consider them to have amateur status.

 Despite picking a date for the new race, the TARA soon dropped their plans after learning that the Tradesmen’s Rowing Clubs’ Association (the body who looked after real professionals i.e. those who worked with boats for a living) had also started to organise a similar open fours race.

 And so it was that the fledging “Head of the River 4s” was first raced in 1955.
-In the following years the race was known as the Tradesmen’s Rowing Club’s Association Head of the River Fours, though even at this stage ARA clubs were entering along with NARA and TRAC clubs.
+In the following years the race was known as the Tradesmen’s Rowing Clubs’ Association Head of the River Fours, reflecting who organised it rather than for whom it was organised as at this stage ARA clubs were entering along with TRAC and other NARA clubs.

 Since that time many changes in the members of the Committee have taken place, as well as alterations and additions to the status and boat classifications.
 Of particular interest was the introduction of quadruple sculls in 1973 when there were three entries, and the inclusion of lightweight categories for the first time in 2008.

 For many years the entry exceeded the permitted maximum of 500 crews, but in 1997 the Port of London Authority agreed to a request for 50 more crews.
-Even with 550 places available (the largest number of crews entered in an one race in the UK) the race was still heavily oversubscribed, and a points minimum for sweep crews was instated for the 2007 race as a means of limiting entries, after entries for the 2006 race closed six weeks early.
+Even with 550 places available (the largest number of crews entered in an one race in the UK) the race was still heavily oversubscribed, and a points minimum for sweep crews was instated for the 2007 race as a means of limiting entries.
 Later changes to the racing calendar led to the points minimum being removed from 2017.

 Women’s crews first competed in the HOR4s in 1977 (when there were 20 entries across shell coxed, restricted coxed and junior coxed categories), after the event merged with the Women’s Rowing Committee Head of the River Fours.
 This had been founded as a separate event in 1959, but following the merger of the ARA with the Women’s ARA in 1963, the two events effectively became one as the women’s race was run straight after what was then the men’s race.
 Today women’s crews make up around 40% of the total entries.